We Love These Cute Couples From The SAG Awards Red Carpet

 Young stars like Gina Rodriguez, Ariel Winter, and Brie Larson were all smiles as they cast adoring glances at their handsome dates for the night.
 And married couples like Chrissy Teigen and John Legend along with Nicole Kidman and Keith Urban were the perfect example of what a happy marriage looks like.
 We may also have snuck in one non-romantic acting duo, but we think you may agree with us.

-Here are our most favourite couples of the night, hope they make you feel as much love as we did.
+Here are our most favorite couples of the night, hope they make you feel as much love as we did.